fenago/linux-administration/md/Lab_2.md

 elliot@ubuntu-linux:~$ cd averylongdirectoryname/
 ```

 Pretty cool!
-Alright, this takes us to the end of this chapter, and
+Alright, this takes us to the end of this lab, and
 it\'s time for you to do the lovely knowledge check.